-President & Founder
+President and Founder

-Leader of the PACC
+(AKA Leader of the PACC)

-As far back as 1999 staunch animal advocate Bari Mears refused to accept the fact that there were many small struggling rescue groups with very limited resources operating in Maricopa County, and that tens of thousands of healthy adoptable animals were still being euthanized.
+As far back as 1999, staunch animal advocate Bari Mears refused to accept the fact that there were many small struggling rescue groups with very limited resources operating in Maricopa County, and that tens of thousands of healthy adoptable animals were still being euthanized.
 She envisioned a means of uniting and supporting the pet rescue community to create a louder voice for the animals.
 Her vision became a reality when the Phoenix Animal Care Coalition, also known as PACC911, was born.

 Mears’ past experience as a Senior Account Executive in the broadcast industry for 26 years has helped her get publicity and exposure with the media to promote PACC911 and its programs.
-Mears also has written and published seven books to support PACC911, including The Bone Appetite Cookbook, Love Stories Of Pets And Their People, Ode To Those Who Stand On Four, Pawprints On The Heart, Part Of The Family, and the Simply Delicious cookbooks.
+Mears also has written and published seven books to support PACC911, including The Bone Appetite Cookbook; Love Stories Of Pets And Their People; Ode To Those Who Stand On Four; Pawprints On The Heart; Part Of The Family, and the Simply Delicious cookbooks.
 All books are still available for sale.